HussainAther/philosophy/neuro/comptheory.md

 difference learning as a general way biological systems could learn to value states.
 We can used a modified form of Hebbian learning such that it depends on incorrect prediction of the future to reinforce a bidirectional synaptic change.
-These Hebbian synapses could then store predictions of the future in a way that accounts the actions of dopamine neurons.
+These Hebbian synapses could then store predictions of the future in a way that accounts the actions of dopamine neurons$i.

+## Optimizing procedures

+We may use optimizing methods from mathematics, physics, and computer science in nueroscience.
+If we assume artificial neural netwroks are simialr to biological ones, we may use error minimization as an optimization procedure.
+The way we adjust parameters and weights we may analyze the computaitons of a neural system in how it generate ideas from the organization of a network.
+We may use backpropagation in creating models that have the capacities of a biological neural network, and speculate on how networks function in a computational theory of mind.
+The nervous systems of the brain have too many parameters to all be entirely controlled by genetics, neurodevelopment involves a massive synaptogenesis that grow using optimization processes, some parameters are used for feedback to adapt behavior to circumstances, and natural selection optimizes nervous systems in such a way that we may regard the nervous system's selective pressures as error-minimizing.